jgoalby/jgoalby.github.io/resume.md

 # Skills

-## Programming languages I have used at work
+## Programming languages
 - Python
 - Javascript and Typescript
 - F# and C#
 - Java
 - C and C++
-- HTML and CSS etc (not a programming language but still)
+- HTML and CSS etc (not programming languages, but still)
+- Ruby, Pascal, COBOL, and many others

 ## Packages and libraries
+- Node.js and Express
 - Playwright and Puppeteer
 - Streamlit and Langchain and Autogen and OpenAI
 - Apollo GraphQL